goessisandro/covid_dashboard_poc/README.md

 ## ✅ Features

 - **Interactive Map**
   Displays a COVID-19 choropleth map of Switzerland, showing data by **canton** (national level) and **municipality** (regional level).
-Built using GeoJSON and D3.js.
+Used to test the integration of GeoJSON files and geospatial data visualization using D3.js.

 - **Cloud-Based Backend**
-  Connects to a PostgreSQL database hosted on **Supabase** for real-time data storage, syncing, and RESTful API access.
+  Connects to a PostgreSQL database hosted on **Supabase** via API requests to fetch COVID-19 data.
+Used to test real-time data storage, syncing, and RESTful API access.

 - **Official Public Health Data Integration**
   Retrieves live COVID-19 statistics from the **Swiss Federal Office of Public Health (FOPH)** via the [opendata.swiss](https://opendata.swiss) API.
+Used to test API functionality and the use of official government data sources.

 - **Interactive Tooltips**
-  Displays detailed statistics on hover using D3.js and reactive Svelte components.
+  Displays detailed statistics on hover over the map using D3.js and reactive Svelte components.
+Used to test the interactivity capabilities of Svelte and data visualization libraries.

 - **Additional Charts**
   Visualizes variant data using **Chart.js** and **Observable Plot** for comparative analysis and trends.
+Used to test and evaluate different JavaScript data visualization libraries.

 - **Responsive Design**
-  Fully responsive layout built with **Tailwind CSS**, ensuring optimal usability on all devices.
+  Responsive layout built with **CSS/Tailwind CSS** that adapts to various screen sizes.
+Used to test CSS and Tailwind CSS utility classes for building mobile-friendly layouts.

 - **Supporting Pages**
   Includes an **About** page and a **Feedback** form that connects directly to Supabase for submitting responses.
+Used to to explore Svelte funcionalities such as component structure, page routing, and form handling and get more familar with HTML/CSS/JavaScript basics.

 ---

-## Features

-- **Interactive Map:** Displays a COVID-19 choropleth map of Switzerland, showing data by canton at the first level and by municipality at the second.
-This feature was used to test the integration of GeoJSON files and geospatial data visualization using D3.js.

-- **Cloud-Based Back End:** Fetches data from a PostgreSQL database hosted on Supabase.
-This setup was used to test real-time data storage, RESTful API access, and backend-to-frontend integration.

-- **Official Public Health Data (FOPH API):** Retrieves official COVID-19 data from the Swiss Federal Office of Public Health via the opendata.swiss API.
-This was implemented to test API functionality and the use of official government data sources.

-- **Interactive Tooltips:** Displays detailed statistics when hovering over cantons or municipalities.
-This feature tests the interactivity between Svelte and D3.js components.

-- **Additional Charts:** Visualizes COVID-19 variant data using Chart.js and Observable Plot, including line and bar charts.
-This was used to evaluate different JavaScript charting libraries.

-- **Responsive Design:** The dashboard is fully responsive and adapts to various screen sizes.
-This was used to test CSS and Tailwind CSS utility classes for building mobile-friendly layouts.

-- **Supporting Pages:** Includes an About and a Feedback page.
-These were created to explore Svelte component structure, HTML/CSS integration, and form handling.
-The feedback form is connected to Supabase, allowing users to submit responses directly to the database.

 ## Recommended Technologies